Build the regulatory development plan before the next FDA decision.

 - Briefs, exports, and watchlists are created outside the search workflow.

 Regulatory Impact is designed around the premise that regulatory intelligence should not stop at retrieval.
-It should support interpretation, comparison, and mapping.
+It should support interpretation, comparison, mapping, and execution planning.

 The Regulatory Impact approach

-That shift matters when teams are under time pressure, comparing assets, preparing diligence materials, or monitoring a therapeutic area over time.
+That shift matters when teams are under time pressure, comparing assets, preparing diligence materials, or planning the claim, evidence, FDA interaction, and study path for a program.

 Core workflows